In a major antitrust ruling, a judge lets Google keep Chrome but levies other penalties

 How AI fits into this case

-One of the DOJ's biggest proposed changes would be forcing Google to share its search data with third parties.
+One of the biggest changes the DOJ asked for was an order that Google must share its search data with third parties.

-In his ruling, Mehta ordered the sharing of some kind of data, but not all of it.

 Google's search index is basically a giant database of the pages and information on the internet.
 When you type a query into Google's search engine, it scans this database to return links to webpages.

-By forcing Google to license its valuable search tech and data, which includes things like user click data and search queries, smaller competitors could then build their own search engines to compete with Google.
+Requiring Google to license this valuable data, which includes things like user click data and search queries, could help smaller competitors build their own search engines to compete with Google.

-AI developers can use this information to help train large language models, like chatbots, so that they can generate human-like responses and engage in conversations.
+AI developers could also use this information to help train large language models, like chatbots, so that they can generate human-like responses and engage in conversations.

 The DOJ argued throughout the remedies phase of the trial that Google could use its artificial intelligence products, like its Gemini chatbot, to strengthen its monopoly in online search and to use the search index data to become dominant in the emerging AI space.